Rainer Stadelmann: Biography

-After studying in Neuburg an der Donau in 1953, he studied Egyptology, orientalism, and archaeology at the University of Munich.
+After studying in Neuburg an der Donau in 1953, he studied Egyptology, orientalism, and archaeology at the Ludwig-Maximilians-Universität München.
 He participated in 1955 and 1956 in the excavations of the sun temple of the 5th Dynasty pharaoh Userkaf at Abusir.
-He continued his studies at the University of Heidelberg, where in 1960 he wrote his doctoral thesis on the Syrian-Palestinian deities in Egypt.
-He was a technical assistant in Heidelberg until 1967, after which he became scientific director at the German Archaeological Institute in Cairo, where he served from 1989 to 1998.
+He continued his studies at Heidelberg University, where in 1960 he wrote his doctoral thesis on the Syrian-Palestinian deities in Egypt.
+He was a technical assistant at Heidelberg University until 1967, after which he became scientific director at the German Archaeological Institute in Cairo, where he served from 1989 to 1998.

-Since 1975, he was honorary professor at the University of Heidelberg.
+Since 1975, he was an honorary professor at Heidelberg University.
 He participated in numerous excavations at Elephantine, Thebes, and Dahshur; at the latter, he explored and wrote about the Bent Pyramid and the valley temple of King Sneferu.
 He also opened a new exhibition at the Egyptian Museum, Cairo, to celebrate 40 years of archaeological work by the Japanese.